Young European Strings School of Music: History

 Young European Strings was established in 1988 by Hungarian-born viola player Maria Kelemen.
 Kelemen’s grandmother, pianist Emilia Schoffan, founded the first private music school in Budapest in the early twentieth century.
-Kelemen left Hungary in 1956 to study at the Brussels and Liège Royal Music Conservatories and began her professional career at the age of twenty as the leader of the viola section in the Netherlands Philharmonic Orchestra, where she remained until 1984.
-Kelemen moved to Ireland in 1987 and founded Young European Strings a year later for young children learning music from the age of two and a half years, integrating her own methods with the Kodály Approach.
+Kelemen left Hungary in 1956 to study at the Brussels and Liège Royal Music Conservatories and began her professional career at the age of twenty as the co-leader of the viola section in the Netherlands Philharmonic Orchestra, where she remained until 1984.
+Kelemen moved to Ireland in 1988 and founded Young European Strings a year later for young children learning music from the age of two and a half years, integrating her own methods with the Kodály Approach.
+Young European Strings has been patronised by the person who holds the seat of President since Mary Robinson began her service in December 1990.

 YESCO made their international debut with a concert tour of Finland in January 2001.
 In 2006, YESCO won the Achievement Award from the Irish Association of Youth Orchestras (IAYO) and, in 2009, won first prize in the 'Orchestras' category in the international festival Jugend & Musik in Wien.
-In 2014, YESCO performed at the National Concert Hall in Dublin.
+In 2014, YESCO performed at the National Concert Hall in Dublin and subsequently performed at the venue twice a year thereafter until 2023..

 Teachings

-The YES School of Music employs a teaching method called the Kodály method, an approach through singing voice and game-playing.
+The YES School of Music employs a teaching method called the Kodály method, an approach through singing and game-playing.
 Maria Kelemen emphasises ‘a personal and even physical experience of music’ in her teaching methods, integrating the parts of Kodály’s philosophy that she believes in, specifically, ‘his priority of making children hear the notes they are singing or playing in their heads.’

 Students of the YES School of Music are annually presented in graded practical (instrumental) and theory examinations before ABRSM (Associated Board of Royal Schools of Music).

 Orchestras

-The orchestras of the YES School of Music comprise the Junior Orchestra (4 to 6 year olds), the Intermediate Orchestra (6 to 14 year olds), and the Young European Strings Chamber Orchestra (YESCO) under the direction of Professor Ronald Masin.
+The orchestras of the YES School of Music comprise the Junior Orchestra (4 to 6 year olds), the Intermediate Orchestra (6 to 14 year olds), and the Young European Strings Chamber Orchestra (YESCO) under the direction of Ronald Masin.

-The YES Chamber Orchestra has to date released three albums: The first, a self-titled album, was released in November 2003, featuring music by Tchaikovsky and Grieg, amongst other compositions for strings.
-The second album, The Marino Suite (2006), was a collaboration between YESCO and John Sheahan of The Dubliners, including arrangements of Sheahan's melodies by Irish composer Raymond Deane.
-The most recent release, Third Edition (2012), includes music by Mahler, Mozart, Tchaikovsky, and the world premiere of the 'Five Piece Suite' by Raymond Deane.
+Young European Strings Chamber Orchestra

+The YES Chamber Orchestra (YESCO) was established alongside the school.
+Since 1991, the orchestra has won the Open Orchestra Cup at the Feis Ceoil national competition without interruption, and has performed regularly at the West Cork Chamber Music Festival over the years.

+YESCO made its international debut with a concert tour of Finland in January 2001.
+A few years later, in 2006, the orchestra won the Achievement Award from the Irish Association of Youth Orchestras (IAYO).
+Notable competitive achievements followed in Vienna (2009), where they won first prize in the international Jugend und Musik competition.
+In 2015, they achieved another major success by winning first prize Summa Cum Laude at the 63rd International "Europees Muziekfestival" in Neerpelt, Belgium.
+Throughout its history, the orchestra has toured extensively across Europe, including Austria, Belgium, England, Finland, Germany, Hungary, Italy, Norway, Spain and Switzerland.